CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 ```

-### View Memory for the NetQ On-premises or NetQ Cloud Appliance
+### View Component Information for the NetQ On-premises or NetQ Cloud Appliance

 You can be specific about which inventory item you want to view for an appliance.
 This example shows the memory information for a NetQ Appliance, letting you verify you have sufficient memory.